Tohoma/yah/README.md

 ```
 print(eq 2,2 )
 // yah would be the output

+print(eq 1,2 )
+// nah would be the output
 ```

-### Less than
+### Greater than, Greater than or equal, Less than and Less than or equal too
-Less than works a lot like Equivalency.
+Less than works a lot like equivalency.
+It takes the form of lt(var1,var2).